allen048/Module-1-Challenge/README.md

 Some limitations for this dataset include that it doesn’t have the most recent data for this analysis, as the data only covers information from 2010-2020.
 We’re limited to the backers count and can’t go deeper by each individual investor.
 Also, we need more data to determine how much each individual backer pledged.

 My suggestions for creating a table or graph for this assignment is to develop a pie pivot chart that can be filtered by currency based on the category/outcome pivot table that you must create prior to the pie pivot chart.
-Also we can develop a pie pivot chart that can be filtered by currency and parent category based on the sub-category/outcome pivot table you must create prior to the pie pivot chart.
+Also, we can develop a pie pivot chart that can be filtered by currency and parent category based on the sub-category/outcome pivot table you must create prior to the pie pivot chart.

 Statistical Analysis: